odenas/indexed_ms/README.md

 $ ls *.txt
 index.txt  q1.txt
 ```
-The matching statistics algorithm uses the suffix tree topology of the forward and backward text.
+The matching statistics algorithm uses the suffix tree topology of the forward and backward text (the programs refer to this topology as "CST", because we implemented it by stripping down a compressed suffix tree implementation from SDSL).
 Such data structures should of course be build just once and stored on disk:
 ```
 $ bin/dump_cst.x -s_path index.txt
  * loading index string  from index.txt